jecs-imperial/occam-kahn/README.md

     https://github.com/jecs-imperial/occam-kahn.git

-...and then install the necessary modules with npm from within the project's root directory:
+...and then install the dependencies with npm from within the project's root directory:

     npm install